2X MATCH: 4X Match Today, your gift is QUADRUPLED for 4X the impact on lifesaving research.

 What’s next

 Dr. Nathanson and her colleagues will continue to characterize the pathogenic variants in known and novel breast cancer susceptibility genes that can be correlated to an increased risk of the disease.
-In addition, they will analyze the data they have collected from high-risk women—those with both early onset breast cancer and multiple family members with breast cancer—to identify the drivers of risk in the absence of mutations in known predisposition genes.
-The results of her studies will be used to develop and refine models to yield accurate estimates of breast cancer risk and minimize inconclusive genetic testing results and provide greater benefit for patients and their families.
+In addition, analysis of the data they have collected from high-risk women—those with both early onset breast cancer and multiple family members with breast cancer—is ongoing to identify the drivers of risk in the absence of mutations in known predisposition genes.
+Her studies will be used to develop and refine models to yield accurate estimates of breast cancer risk and minimize inconclusive genetic testing results to provide greater benefit for patients and their families.

 Biography